 - Is the nature of the deficiency or defect such as to affect a vital facility?

-- What is its potential or actual effect upon safety and sanitation?
+- What is its potential or actual effect on safety and sanitation?

 - For what length of time has it persisted?